nicosandller/listener/README.md

 ## Sender account
 You can use gmail to send the email notifications.
 To do so got to https://myaccount.google.com/apppasswords and create an app password for the account you want to use

+## Sound card

+You might need to configure the audio input device that will be used by `pyaudio`.
+If using linux you need to install alsa:

+- On a linux shell: `apt-get install alsa-utils`
+- Then find your audio input with: `arecord --list-devices`

+And configure your device (need to add more details here)